newrelic/newrelic-telemetry-sdk-specs/communication.md

 When a payload is too large to be accepted by New Relic (i.e. it is above the `1 MB` limit) the SDK **MUST** split this payload in half and retry each half individually.
 If either payload receives another `413` exception it **MUST** attempt to split once more.
 If any payload receieves a `413` exception at this stage the data **MUST** be dropped and a notification **SHOULD** be logged.

 The payload **SHOULD** be split *after* receiving a 413 response code and should not be done optimistically.

+Retry state for each half should be maintained individually.
+For example, a `500` returned for the first half will not increment the failure count for the second half.

 #### 429 - Too many requests #####